-It’s not very often that a ski’s performance takes you by surprise but Elan’s new Ripstick 106 Skis were so impressive after just one run that I decided I had to get my hands on a pair to review.
+It’s not very often that a ski’s performance takes you by surprise but Elan’s new Ripstick 106 Skis were so impressive after just one test run that I decided I had to get my hands on a pair to review.
 While the top sheet design of the retail version of the Ripstick 106’s is bright and colourful I was sent a pair of stealth black pre-production skis to put through the paces.
 Besides attracting much more snow on the uptrack this toned down top sheet was just as appealing as the regular version.
 Cosmetics aside however, these sticks most definitely rip.

 Good looks only go skin deep, luckily the Ripstick 106 Skis can back it up with solid performance.

 Available in a 116 for deep pow days, 106 for all-mountain skiers, 96 for east coast carvers and a 94 for women, Elan pretty much have everyone covered.
 I chose to put the Ripstick 106 Skis through their paces as I am always on the hunt for that elusive ski that can rail groomers and also tour without compromise.
 At 6’1” I chose the 181cm length but if I could do it again I’d go for the 188 length as I found I needed some extra length for stability in challenging snow given the early tip rise on the Ripsticks.

 Tips and tails with early rise and relatively flat, respectively.